Platform overview

 In quantitative research, especially when exploring relationship-based aspects, the key is not to cram multiple inquiries into one question but to ask them sequentially.

-This approach allows for a clearer and more focused response to each individual question.
-Later, during the analysis phase, you can then correlate the responses to uncover relationships between different variables.
+This approach allows for a clearer response to each individual question.
+During analysis, you can then correlate the responses to uncover relationships and quantify variables to identify patterns within your data.

 For instance, instead of asking, “How often do you use our product and how satisfied are you with it?”, split this into two separate questions: